Dynamics of Rapidly Rotating Bose-Einstein Quantum Droplets: Introduction

-Being a paradigm for quantum liquids, the superior coherence of the Bose superfluids is demonstrated by calculating the one-body density matrix and the correlation function between any two particles.
-For describing them, the introduction of the order parameter along with the low-lying elementary excitations obtained from the solutions o the Bogoliubov equations manifest the essence of the quantum fluctuations in the quantum phase transitions.
-For spinless atomic gases, the gradient of the phase of the condensate wavefunction defines the superfluid velocity, which is irrotational unless there is a singularity embedded in the phase of the order parameter such that the Onsager-Feynmann quantization condition is satisfied.
-Through laser-stirred phase imprinting, the generation of vortex cores \cite{Matthews1999,Madison2000}, vortex rings \cite{Anderson2001,Dutton2001}, and even vortex lattices \cite{Madison2001,Abo2001} in rapidly rotating dilute-gas BECs have been experimentally realized.
-In tightly trapped BECs, the formation of multiply quantized vortices and long-lived vortex aggregation were also observed \cite{Lundh2002,Engels2003}, showing the crucial influence of the Coriolis forces in the rotating systems.
+As a model for quantum liquids, Bose superfluids exhibit exceptional coherence, as demonstrated by the calculation of the one-body density matrix and correlation functions between any two particles.
+For spinless atomic gases, the phase gradient of the condensate order parameter defines the superfluid velocity, which is irrotational, unless there is a phase singularity such that the Onsager-Feynman quantization condition is satisfied.
+Through laser-stirred phase imprinting, the generation of vortex cores \cite{Matthews1999, Madison2000}, vortex rings \cite{Anderson2001, Dutton2001}, and even vortex lattices \cite{Madison2001, Abo2001} in rapidly rotating dilute-gas BECs has been experimentally realized.
+Meanwhile, it was first predicted by Kasamatsu et al. that a giant vortex can be formed by absorbing all phase singularities into the low density hole region \cite{Kasamatsu2002}.
+In tightly trapped BECs, the formation of multiple quantized vortices and long-lived vortex aggregations has also been observed \cite{Lundh2002, Engels2003}, demonstrating the crucial influence of Coriolis forces in rotating systems.

-Contrary to the gaseous BECs, the quantum droplets with embedded vorticity are metastable in the single-component dipolar condensate \cite{Malomed2019}.
-However, it was reported that stable solutions can be theoretically found for the 2D QDs with hidden and explicit vorticity \cite{Li2018} and the 3D binary condensates with contact and LHY-amended interactions \cite{Kartashov2018}.
-It has also been experimentally shown that the application of optical lattices helps to stabilize zero-vorticity and vortical solitons and even multipeak modes for 1D solitons \cite{Zhang2019}.
-These studies show that since the nonlinear competitions depict the domain boundaries for the vortex rings of a spinning droplet, the atom number for systems where the finite size effects are relevant is critical to the formation of the low-energy modes.
-The presence of the lattice potential restricts the axisymmetric solutions and breaks the spatial uniformity, isotropy, and the conservation of the linear and angular momenta.
+In contrast to gaseous BECs, theoretical analysis has demonstrated that quantum droplets (QDs) of singly charged vortex states are unstable in single-component dipolar condensates \cite{Cidrim2018, Malomed2019}.
+However, it was reported that by analyzing the linearized Bogoliubov-de Gennes equations, stable solutions can theoretically be found for 2D QDs with hidden and explicit vorticity \cite{Li2018} and for 3D binary condensates with contact and LHY-amended interactions \cite{Kartashov2018}.
+Various phases with exotic singularities in rotating droplets confined in harmonic and anharmonic traps are also identified \cite{Nikolaou2023, Nikolaou2024}.
+It has also been experimentally shown that the application of optical lattices helps stabilize zero-vorticity and vortical solitons \cite{Yang2003} whenever the Vakhitov-Kolokolov criterion is violated in vortex lattice QDs \cite{Zheng2021}.
+The formation of vortex lattices in a Gaussian-like QD \cite{Thiruvalluvar2019} and the quantum Hall limit \cite{Gu2023} have also been reported.
+Regarding these quantum liquids, the particle number of the systems with relevant finite-size effects is critical for the formation of low-energy modes.